 The argument for raw has some compelling points, including:

-- improved efficiency – eating raw alkalises your body, and a more alkaline body means a more finely tuned system for utlising nutrients and eliminating toxins;
+- improved efficiency – eating raw is alkalysing, which leads to a more finely tuned system for utilising nutrients and eliminating toxins;

 - better health – this is really what I am hoping for and, by looking after my body better on the inside, I hope that this will shine through to the outside.
 Of course, eating well is just one (very important!) factor in reaching good health; and